DenitaGillis/CSE1100_COVID_VACCINE/README.md

     "In the last two months  received filarial prevention tablets\n(a) yes\(b) no\n\n", "In the last two months have you received a tetanus vaccine yellow fever vaccine\n(a) yes\ (b) no\n\n", ]
+# THE QUESTIONS AVBOVE ARE IN AN ARRAY WHICH IS THEN STORED IN A CLASS

 questions = [
      Question(question_prompts[0], "b"),